 - The Marriage Ceremony

 After reading through the information below and learning more about Your Wedding at St. Andrew’s, contact Nancy Sapakoff, the Rector’s Personal Assistant (NSapakoff@StAndrews.Church or 843.284.4324) for answers to any additional questions concerning weddings.

 Membership and Weddings

 In order to be married at St. Andrew’s, one of the parties must be an active member of the parish.
 Consideration is also given if parents or grandparents are current, active members of St. Andrew’s.
 If a couple are not currently members and desire to have their marriage service at St. Andrew’s, they may participate in the pre-marital and membership processes concurrently.
-The membership process is as follows:

 St. Andrew’s has two basic requirements concerning premarital preparation for engaged couples:

-- Complete the FOCCUS inventory, an online premarital tool, used to guide the discussions for the premarital counseling.
+Complete the FOCCUS inventory, an online premarital tool, used to guide the discussions for the premarital counseling.
 Once it is completed, the Rector’s Personal Assistant will set your first appointment with one of our staff members to begin premarital counseling.

 Remarriage After Divorce